Disclaimer: I do not own Code Geass or any of its canon characters.

 "I told the pilot who I am, and he stuck his head out long enough to get shot."
 She replied, already knowing what he was about to ask.
 Tohdoh and the survivors entered the building to find the five tanks still there.
 With the ten of them, they would be able to use all of the vehicles, although not at peak efficiency as the gunner would have to also be the commander.

-Outside, Luna removed the second assault rifle and energy filler from the defeated Glasgow.
-With no ability to resupply normally, taking munitions and fuel from enemy units was the only option.
-She picked up the second assault rifle with the left hand, dual wielding them.
-Three more Glasgows rounded the corner.
+Outside, Luna removed the second assault rifle and energy filler from the wreck of the defeated Glasgow.
+With no ability to resupply normally, taking munitions and energy fillers from enemy units was the only option.
+She picked up the second assault rifle with the knightmare's left hand, dual wielding them.
+Three more Glasgows rounded the corner, landspinners announcing their arrival with their telltale screech.

 "Negative, negative!
 Its IFF tags are disabled, and it's not responding to any communications!"
 Cornelia heard someone yell.
 The princess was curious.